-In February 2007, the Company entered into an Agreement Concerning Glucokinase Activator Project with Novo Nordisk A/S (the "Novo License Agreement") whereby the Company obtained an exclusive, worldwide, sublicensable license under certain Novo Nordisk intellectual property rights to discover, develop, manufacture, have manufactured, use and commercialize products for the prevention, treatment, control, mitigation or palliation of human or animal diseases or conditions.
-As part of this license grant, the Company obtained certain worldwide rights to Novo Nordisk's GKA program, including rights to preclinical and clinical compounds such as TTP399.
-This agreement was amended in May 2019 to create milestone payments applicable to certain specific and non-specific areas of therapeutic use.
-Under the terms of the amended Novo License Agreement, the Company has potential developmental and regulatory milestone payments totaling up to \$9.0 million for approval of a product for the treatment of type 1 diabetes, \$50.5 million for approval of a product for the treatment of type 2 diabetes, or \$115.0 million for approval of a product in any other indication.
-The Company may also be obligated to pay an additional \$75.0 million in potential sales-based milestones, as well as royalty payments, at mid-single digit royalty rates, based on tiered sales of commercialized licensed products.
-During the fourth quarter of 2021, the Company made a payment of \$2.0 million related to the satisfaction of the milestone to complete the phase 2 trials for TTP399 under this agreement.
+In February 2007, the Company entered into an Agreement (the "Novo License Agreement") Concerning Glucokinase Activator Project with Novo Nordisk A/S (the "Novo Nordisk") whereby the Company obtained an exclusive, worldwide, sublicensable license under certain Novo Nordisk intellectual property rights to discover, develop, manufacture, have manufactured, use and commercialize products for the prevention, treatment, control, mitigation or palliation of human or animal diseases or conditions.
+As part of this license grant, the Company obtained certain worldwide rights to Novo Nordisk's GKA program, including rights to preclinical and clinical compounds such as cadisegliatin (TTP399).
+This agreement was amended in May 2019 to create milestone payments applicable to certain specific and nonspecific areas of therapeutic use.
+Under the terms of the amended Novo License Agreement, the Company has potential developmental and regulatory milestone payments payable totaling up to \$9.0 million for approval of a product for the treatment of type 1 diabetes, \$50.5 million for approval of a product for the treatment of type 1 diabetes, \$50.5 million for approval of a product to pay an additional \$75.0 million in potential sales-based milestones, as well as royalty payments, at mid-single digit royalty rates, based on tiered sales of commercialized licensed products.
+During the fourth quarter of 2021, the Company made a payment of \$2.0 million related to the satisfaction of the milestone to complete the phase 2 trials for cadisegliatin (TTP399) under this agreement.